Shubhamx18/FlowBoard/README.md

 Trivy scans the entire source code filesystem **before** any Docker build happens.
 Critical vulnerabilities surface in pipeline logs, stopping insecure images from being built or pushed.

 ### 🔎 OWASP Dependency-Check
 Audits all project dependencies against the National Vulnerability Database (NVD).
-The full report is published as a Jenkins artifact (`dependency-check-report.xml`) with a trend chart visible directly on the pipeline dashboard.
+The full report is published as a Jenkins artifact (`dependency-check-report.xml`) with a live trend chart visible on the pipeline dashboard.

 ### ✅ SonarQube Quality Gate
 Static code analysis with enforced quality gates.
 The pipeline **will not proceed** to Docker builds if the gate fails.
-A SonarQube webhook notifies Jenkins in real-time to trigger the gate evaluation — no polling, instant feedback.
+A SonarQube webhook notifies Jenkins instantly after analysis — no polling, real-time gate evaluation.

 ---

 ## ⚙️ Jenkins Shared Library

-All reusable pipeline logic is abstracted into a **Jenkins Shared Library** (`@Library('shared') _`), keeping both Jenkinsfiles clean, readable, and DRY.
+All reusable pipeline logic is abstracted into a **Jenkins Shared Library** (`@Library('shared') _`), keeping both Jenkinsfiles clean and DRY.

 | Function | Purpose |
 |:---|:---|